mroberts1/BOOTSTRA.386/manual/index.md

 Here's an examples.
 If the user wants their work to be destined for the printer, they go into the paper facet (F3).
 Now Ctrl+S instead of saving the file, goes directly to the printer!
 The flow and layout on the screen mimics what the printer is set up as.

-To save, simply pass back to the file facet (F1) and then navigate the picture bar and press the same button, in this case the print icon, because you're printing to file.
+To save, simply pass back to the file facet (F1) and then navigate the picture bar and press the same button, in this case the print picture, because you're printing to file.

 This way we have persistent pictures, dynamic metaphors, and accessible key-strokes that can facilitate the user throughout the development process!

 And what more, we can even embed it in the document.
-As a user is writing a computer program.
-As they go between the code and the comment, the keymappings change from word-processor to code-processor, the metaphors effortless slide back and forth, if the user is in a comment, our print picture prints the code to the printer.
+As a user is writing a computer program, they go between the code and the comments, the keymappings change from word-processor to code-processor, the metaphors effortless slide back and forth, if the user is in a comment, our print picture prints the code to the printer.
 Move down to a line of computer code and now that same button compiles the code - the one in the top corner, always doing exactly what you expect!

 The compactness and streamline allow us to say you can have a "640k system with 576k left over".
 Everything is done through jump tables, pointers and low-level bitwise operations like an intricate elegant clock.
 It's like Buckminster Fuller graced our presence and wrote the software himself.

+Since we needed to explore these interfaces we create a file format that will load each one.
+They are stored in object files, that the user could, ostensibly make themselves and then share around their own office.

+All the user needs to do is code the schematic in Forth and compile!

+## It Sparkles

+We have an entire wall dedicated to drawing the design of Potemkin and we place strings and pins on top of it as property lines, passing regions off to specific developers.

+Each of these regions correspond to a filing cabinet where all the tasks and issue live for that particular team.

+My week is full of going left-to-right, top to bottom on the diagram, like a CRT scan gun.
+I walk over and meet with each of the islands of teams and then go back and do it again.

+Then, every Friday we get together for lunch and see if the map needs to be redrawn.

+The entire process feels like ptolemaic celestial mechanics.

+---

 # Abort?